gandhiprakoso/dwh_banking_account_challenge/README.md

 ######  a.
 4 from sa1, occured in January 2 (increased by 15000), 10 (increased by 25000, decreased by 19000) , and 20 (increased by 12000)
 ######  b.
 3 from c1, occured in January 6 (increased by 12000), 8 (increased by 7000), and 10 (decreased by 19000)
 ######  c.
 1 from c2, occured in January 18 (increased by 37000)

+#### Due to technical issue and error, the Docker file is not ready at the time, hence there is no Docker file pushed at this repository.
+#### The result can still be seen from .ipynb file and can be run using google colab.
+(When using google colab, please do make sure to also upload JSON file in "data" folder)